Transportation Planning Acronyms and Terms

 FHWA: Federal Highway Administration - U.S. Department of Transportation agency responsible for administering the federal highway aid program to individual states, and helping to plan, develop and coordinate construction of federally funded highway projects.
 FHWA also governs the safety of hazardous cargo on the nation’s highways.

 FINANCIAL CONSTRAINT: A federal requirement that long-range transportation plans include only projects that have a reasonable expectation of being funded based upon anticipated revenues.
 In other words, long-range transportation plans cannot be pie-in-the-sky wish lists of projects.
 They must reflect realistic assumptions about revenues that will likely be available during the 25 years covered by the plan.

 FLEXIBLE FUNDING: Unlike funding that flows only to highways or only to transit by a rigid formula, this is money that can be invested in a range of transportation projects.
 Examples of flexible funding categories include the Surface Transportation Program (STP) and the Congestion Mitigation and Air Quality Improvement (CMAQ) program.

 FTA: Federal Transit Administration - U.S. Department of Transportation agency that provides financial and planning assistance to help plan, build and operate rail, bus and paratransit systems.
 The agency also assists in the development of local and regional traffic reduction programs.

-FE: Fund Estimate - The fund estimate serves to identify the amount of new funds available for the programming of transportation projects.
+FE: Fund Estimate - The fund estimate serves to identify the number of new funds available for the programming of transportation projects.
 Once the fund estimate is adopted, Caltrans and the regional planning agencies prepare transportation improvement plans for submittal by December 15th (odd years).